 For example, if your pets play around portable heaters or oil heaters, they could accidentally knock them over, causing burns and even house fires.
 The same goes for appliances such as hair straighteners and curling irons, which may attract your furry friends to snuggle up to them.

-Therefore, never leave these appliances unattended and keep them away from animals altogether if possible.
+That’s why you should never leave these appliances unattended and keep them away from animals altogether if possible.

 Pay attention to plug sockets